channel incentive programs

 The idea behind a SPIF (Sales Performance Incentive Fund) is straightforward: It tells your sales representatives, “If you sell X quantity of products, arrange X number of demonstrations, or finalize X deals within a specified period, you will receive a reward.”

-While most SPIF incentives are monetary, other rewards,, such as gifts, vacations, and acknowledgment,, can also be the foundation of a successful SPIF initiative.
+While most SPIF incentives are monetary, cash bonuses are a common form of reward.
+Other rewards, such as gifts, vacations, and acknowledgment, can also be the foundation of a successful SPIF initiative.

 Gift cards are generally reliable, although they may sometimes lack a personal touch.
 When salespeople must engage with several decision-makers to finalize a sale, this often results in extensive phone or call time.